 Harry

-In this particular podcast episode, we’re going to look at idioms about fruits in English.
+In this advanced lesson, we’re going to look at idioms about fruits in English.
 I got that idea from actually one of my students who asked me to explain one particular fruit idiom.
 So I put together 10 idioms connected to fruit, let’s explain them.

 Example: